apptainer/apptainer-userdocs/build_a_container.rst

 ``--builder``
 =============

-{Singularity} 3.0 introduces the option to perform a remote build.
+{Singularity} gives the option to perform a remote build.
 The ``--builder`` option allows you to specify a URL to a different build service.
 For instance, you may need to specify a URL to build to an on premises installation of the remote builder.
 This option must be used in